manymoments/manymoments.github.io/_posts/synchronous-consensus-omission-faults.markdown

     my-cmd == empty // command from client

     while true:

-       // as a primary receiving from a client on receiving cmd from a client library: if a "notify" message has not been sent in this view: send ("notify", cmd, view) to all replicas
+       // as a primary
+       on receiving cmd from a client library and my-cmd is empty: or

-       // as a primary or backup replica on receiving ("notify", cmd, view) from any replica and my-cmd is empty: if a "notify" message has not been sent in this view: send ("notify", cmd, view) to all replicas
+       // as a backup replica
+       on receiving ("notify", cmd, view) from any replica and my-cmd is empty: if a "notify" message has not been sent in this view: send ("notify", cmd, view) to all replicas